Linux SDR Radio

 Basic remote control through TCP connection.

 GQRX install Commands

 GQRX is now available from the standard Ubuntu and Linux Mint repositories.
 This means you can either install the software from the Software Centre or from the command line.To install from the command line, issue the command:

 sudo apt update && sudo apt install gqrx-sdr

 Once installed, you can launch your software by searching for the "GQRX" application on your menu.
 Once loaded, you will be asked to select your USB dongle from a pull down menu.
 Select the device that matches your dongle.

 Once you have done this, you will be presented with a screen similar to the one below:

 In the above example I have selected a frequency of a local radio station on the FM band.
 The spike is an indication that a signal is present.
 The image below the spike shows a "waterfall" view of the transmission.
 A waterfall display is a graphical representation of received signals across a frequency range.
 The signals are colour coded giving an indication of amplitude or strength over a period of time.
 A waterfall display is useful for spotting weaker signals.
 The frequency can be changed by clicking on the numbers.
 Modulation mode can be changed by clicking on the "mode" menu" (AM/FM/WFM/NBFM/USB/LSB/CW).
 In the example, I am using Wide Band FM (WFM Stereo).

 What can I receive?

 The range of frequencies that can be received by the dongle vary from model to model.
 The model I am testing here covers 24MHz through to 1.766GHz.
 The table below is a quick guide to what you may be able to receive (Voice).
-For a more comprehensive list of frequencies search for "scanner frequencies" or "Radio Frequency Guide" in the above search box:
+For a more comprehensive list of frequencies search for "scanner frequencies" or "Radio Frequency Guide" on your favourite search engine.